Better Man Projects Framework

 You can’t change everything at once.
 Pick a project and focus on it for a while.
 You can always change your mind later.
 This is a chance to get clear with yourself about what feels most urgent in your life right now.

 I suggest you make a list of possible projects and spend some time thinking about which one or two are most pressing in your life today.
 Ask yourself which issues in your life you’d most like to improve and write them down.
-If you’re not sure what your project should be consider reviewing my article on identifying your work HERE.
 To get you thinking, some great projects are:

 Break out of a rut in my marriage